uranix/flint2/rst/source/ulong_extras.rst

     we reduce `\langle a_1, a_0 \rangle` modulo `n`.
 The remainders modulo `n` are computed using Algorithm 4 of [MolGra2011]_.

+For additional functions which take a precomputed inverse, see the modular arithmetic section below.

 Greatest common divisor
 -----------------------